How to be Kind to Yourself as a Busy Mom (Plus Self-Care Ideas)

-I had a friend that made me laugh.
-We had the exact same sense of humor and could never keep a straight face when we were together.
+We have the exact same sense of humor and could never keep a straight face when we were together.
 Yet, she moved and we don’t see each other much.
-Yet, these memories are very fond, as all we did when we were together was laugh.
+Yet, these memories are very fond, as all we did when we were together was laugh. -How fun!!

-If you find that in someone, keep them around.
+If you find that quality in someone, keep them around.

 I will admit, my husband is pretty funny too and we often laugh together.

 Yet, you can still laugh if you don’t have that funny friend!
 Find a funny movie or watch funny videos and get it out.
 Laugh with your kids and smile as much as you can even if you don’t feel like it.